Google Tag Manager

 Class notes can be found in two locations:

 1.)
-Class notes are seen as you select sections for a course.
-They are viewable prior to drilling down into the expanded course information.
+Class notes are seen as you select sections for a class.
+They are viewable prior to drilling down into the expanded class information.

 Class notes appear when the section of the course is selected.